stefanthoss/stefandroid-blog/_posts/2021-09-24-supermicro-fans-ramping-up-down.md

  Deassertions Enabled  : lcr- lnr- ucr+ unr+
 ```

-The fans should now run smoothly while being temperature controlled by the Supermicro motherboard.
+The fans should now run smoothly while being temperature-controlled by the Supermicro motherboard.